 YOU’LL BUILD MORE STRENGTH

 Try this: Spend 3 or 4 breaths moving from Plank to Chaturanga.
 Hold Chaturanga for 2 breaths.
 Finally, take 2 breaths to transition into Upward Facing Dog.
 Compare this using 1 breath to move from Plank to Chaturanga to Upward Facing Dog.
-It’s obvious that the slower movements and sustained postures create more strength than the faster movements.
+It’s obvious that the slower movements and sustained postures in slow yoga create more strength than the faster movements.

 YOU CAN FOCUS ON QUALITY OVER QUANITTY